Chrom3D/INC-tutorial/README.md

 ```bash
 curl -s "http://hgdownload.cse.ucsc.edu/goldenPath/hg19/database/cytoBand.txt.gz" | gunzip -c | grep acen | bedtools pairtobed -a chr18_bead_interactions.intra.bedpe -b stdin -type neither > chr18_bead_interactions.intra.nocen.bedpe
 ```
+Download (using `curl`) a textfile containing information about cytobands in hg19, then unzip this file and fetch all centromeric regions ("acen").
+These regions are then overlapped with the chr18 beads positions using `bedtools pairtobed`.
+With `bedtools pairtobed` using `-type neither`, only interactions where neither of the beads overlap with centromeres are retained.
 This is done, since interactions involving centromeric beads are often artefactual.
 ```diff
 !If you are stuck at this point, you can copy nesessary files to proceed with the remaining steps by:
 cp backup/14/chr18_bead_interactions.intra.nocen.bedpe .